All rounder Tom Lammonby, grew up playing through the Devon age group system and signed his first professional with Somerset on June 30th 2018.

 Tom enjoyed a successful first season on the Somerset professional staff in 2019.
 He made his T20 debut against Kent at Canterbury, where he picked up his first wicket in a Somerset shirt.
-He was ever-present in the T20 side after replacing Lewis Gregory after injury, and made several strong impressions.
-Tom picked up the wickets of both AB de Villiers and Eoin Morgan during the tournament.
+He was ever-present in the T20 side after replacing Lewis Gregory after injury, and made several strong impressions, picking up the wickets of both AB de Villiers and Eoin Morgan during the tournament.

 Tom made his First Class debut in the 2020 Bob Willis Trophy and enjoyed a memorable season, scoring 459 runs in just 6 matches, including a headline-grabbing 117 in the final at Lords.

 Tom had a moderate 2021 season but he scored one First Class century and a spectacular 90 off just 36 balls in the home T20 victory against Gloucestershire.

 Lammonby heads into the 2022 season as a hot prospect in all formats of the game.

 LV= Insurance County Championship Division One 2022

 LV= Insurance County Championship 2021